The MileLion’s 2025 Credit Card Strategy

 ❓ What about in-app or online payments?

-In-app or online payments via Apple/Google Pay are not eligible to earn contactless bonuses.
+In-app or online payments are not considered contactless payments.
 However, they may earn bonuses on the UOB Preferred Platinum Visa if the MCC matches the online bonus whitelist.

 Contactless payments in this context refer to in-store transactions only.